• Skip to primary navigation

 • 2 cloves garlic, grated

-• olive oil, for brushing the pan
+• 2 tablespoons olive oil, for brushing the pan

 Sauce: